cwwang1979/Soft-Sampling-Instance-Segmentation/README.md

 ```

-#### Inference
+#### Trainining
-Open the setting.json file to set up the input WSI filename and the GPUs to use.
+Open the "solver.py" and "voc_layers.py" files to set up the storage location of training models and the location of training list("TrainingList_filter.txt") to use.

-The file format is as follows:
+Then in a terminal run:
 ```
-{
-    "DATA": "1M14.mrxs",    //the input WSI filename.
-    "GPU": [0, 1]           //the ID(s) of GPU(s) to use for testing.
-}
+python solver.py
 ```

+#### Testing
+Open the "inference_TMA.py" file to set up the storage location of training models and the location of testing list("TestingList_attentionScoring.txt") to use.

 Then in a terminal run:
 ```
-./BoneMarrow
+python inference_TMA.py
 ```